justinkmoon1/BlackIce/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 363 images.
+The dataset includes 413 images.
-Black Ice are annotated in COCO format.
+Blackice are annotated in COCO format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)